 They are an air purifier but differ from your usual air purifier because they use water to filter out contaminants from the air.
 They suck air into water within their cleaning compartment and the water keeps pollutants behind and releases fresher air back into your room as vapor using similar technology as cool mist humidifiers.

 They can prove more cost effective than other air purifiers as there are no filters or reaction chambers to replace and all you change is the water but unlike your typical air purifier, they increase humidity levels in your room.

 In summary, air revitalizers are essentially a different type of air purifier.
 You can also call them Water Air Purifiers.

 I think I have now covered the difference between air purifiers and all other types of devices that enhance or treat your air that anyone can quickly imagine.
 On top of showing you how each appliance differs from an air purifier, I think I have also discussed and given you enough information to help you make a good call on what device you need for your home, so let me stop here.

-If there is any other device you have come across that I have missed and you would like to know the difference, feel free to ask in the comments below and will add it here or give you answer as soon as I see your comment.
-You can also find more about the different types of air purifiers here before you head out and get one.
+If there is any other device you have come across that I have missed and you would like to know the difference, feel free to ask in the comments below and will add it here or give you an answer as soon as I see your comment.
+You can also find out more about the different types of air purifiers here before you head out and get one.

 If you want to know what I recommend for the various types of devices I discussed here check the following posts out: